tslever/Database_Design_And_Build/README.md

 ### Tables

 Please see the below Entity Relationship Diagram and Relational Model.
-I followed Samuele Furnari and Diego Alberto Zapata Häntsch's responses at https://stackoverflow.com/questions/53293349/azure-data-studio-schema-diagram to generate automatically using Mermaid the below Entity Relationship Diagram (ERD) and Relational Model.
+I followed Samuele Furnari and Diego Alberto Zapata Häntsch's responses at https://stackoverflow.com/questions/53293349/azure-data-studio-schema-diagram to generate automatically using Mermaid a Entity Relationship Diagram (ERD) and Relational Model.
+However, the relationships in this ERD were reversed.
+I then downloaded Microsoft SQL Server Management Studio and generated the below ERD.

 ![Entity Relationship Diagram and Relational Model](Entity_Relationship_Diagram.png)